joshbegley/nyt-latest/README.md

 `The star shortstop is now 3-for-22 in this World Series and has just nine hits in 55 at-bats since the Wild Card Series.`\
 https://nytimes.com/athletic/6762241/2025/10/30/mookie-betts-dodgers-world-series/

-**Austin Reaves buzzer beater lifts short-handed Lakers past Timberwolves**\
+**Austin Reaves' buzzer-beater lifts short-handed Lakers past Timberwolves**\
-`In the game’s most important moment, Reaves called his own number.`\
+`In the game's most important moment, Reaves called his own number.`\
 https://nytimes.com/athletic/6762260/2025/10/30/austin-reaves-buzzer-beater-lakers-timberwolves/

 **Here’s the latest.**\